abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure.md

 To get more details about the install applications process, please read the [Setup applications guide](https://www.abcdesktop.io/{{ abcdesktop.latest_release }}/setup/kubernetes_abcdesktop_applications/)

-Then reload the web page with the desktop of `Philip J. Fry` New applications are now listed in the dock of `plasmashell`
+Then reload the web page with the desktop of `Philip J. Fry`.
+New applications are now listed in the `plasmashell` dock.

 ![abcdesktop for fry with applications](../img/abcdesktop-hompage-port30443-login-fry-applications.png)

 Start Firefox application

-> The first run may involve waiting for the image pulling process to finish
+> The first run may require waiting for the image-pulling process to complete.

-Go to `https://mylocation.org` website to check where your pod is running.
-In my case for the region `North Europe`, the desktop is located near `Dublin` city in `Ireland`.
+Navigate to `https://mylocation.org` to check where your pod is running.
+For the `North Europe` region, the desktop is located near Dublin, Ireland.

 ![abcdesktop for fry with applications](img/abcdesktop-firefox-azure-north-europe.png)